alanpham5/connect4/README.md

 ## Overview

-This connect4 game is a small project I am doing to refresh my memory with C++.
+This connect4 game is a small self-started project to refresh my memory about C++.
 This is still a work in progress.

 ## Files